 1. Hiding your ticket

-If you are eligible to go to traffic school, then the most significant benefit of taking the option is that traffic school will hide your point from your public driving record (Motor Vehicle Record).
+If you are eligible to take traffic school, then the most significant benefit of taking the option is that traffic school will hide your point from your public driving record (Motor Vehicle Record).
 The MVR is the driving record that insurance companies check when providing you with quotes.
 The DMV maintains a separate private record of your tickets, partly to track whether you’re eligible for traffic school.

 2. Save on insurance

 Going to traffic school means that your insurance company will not find out about your traffic ticket and your rates will be unaffected.
 An added benefit of attending traffic school is that it keeps your points down.
 As points accumulate, they have an amplified effect on your insurance rate and could also lead to the DMV suspending, canceling or revoking your license.
 A point can stay on your driving record for up to three years.

 Some employers also run background checks on candidates.
 Having points on your driving record could hurt your chances of getting a driving-related job, or your employer may also view as a sign of irresponsibility.

 4. Update your knowledge

 With advancements in technology, it’s become effortless to go to traffic school.
-You can take an online course at your convenience on any of your devices.
+You can sign up for Best Online Traffic School at your convenience on any of your devices.

 Please keep mind; this is not legal advice.
 You should not rely on anything you read here to make decisions which may impact your life.
 We make every effort to provide complete and accurate information.
 However, we do not guarantee accuracy, completeness, timeliness or correct sequencing of the information.